TreeStore

 vlmeta

-Access variable-length metadata for the TreeStore.
+Access variable-length metadata for the TreeStore or current subtree.

 Methods